MileHacker Logo

 General Safety & Security

 Chenzhou is generally a safe city for tourists.
 However, exercising common sense and maintaining situational awareness prevents minor issues.
-Petty theft, like pickpocketing, may happen in crowded tourist areas or on public transport.
-Scams, though less common than in major international hubs, might target tourists.
+Petty theft, like pickpocketing, might occur in crowded tourist areas or on public transport.
+Scams, though not as common as in major international hubs, might target tourists.
 Watch out for unsolicited offers and verify prices before purchasing.
 Always maintain valuables secure and out of sight.
-Don't walk alone in dimly lit or unfamiliar areas late at night.
+Don't walk alone in dimly lit or unfamiliar places late at night.

 Personal Security